-- (a) In each case where the existing water^ quality does not meet the relevant water^ quality standard within a Wwater Mmanagement Sub-zone\1, as shown in Schedule D, activities shall be managed in a manner which maintains or enhances existing15 water^ quality in order to meet the water^ quality standard for the Wwater Mmanagement Sub-zones\1 shown in Schedule D. - (b) For the avoidance of doubt, subsection (a) applies: - (i) in circumstances where the existing water quality of a W-water Mmanagement Sub-zone\ does not meet any of the water quality standards for the sub-zone (in which case subsection (a) applies to every water quality standard for the sub-zone) - (ii) in circumstances where the existing water quality of a Wwater Mmanagement Sub-zone\ does not meet all of the water quality standards for the Sub-zone (in which case subsection (a) applies only to those standards not met).
+- (a) In each case where the existing water^ quality does not meet the relevant water^ quality standard within a Wwater Mmanagement Sub-zone1, as shown in Schedule D to Part II the Regional Plan, 3 activities shall must be managed in a manner which maintains or enhances existing water quality in order to meet the water^ quality standard for the Wwater Mmanagement Sub-zones1 shown in Schedule D to Part II the Regional Plan.
+3 - (b) For the avoidance of doubt, subsection2 (a) applies: - (i) in circumstances where the existing water^ quality of a Wwater Mmanagement Sub-zone1 does not meet any of the water^ quality standards for the Sub-zone1 (in which case subsection2 (a) applies to every water^ quality standard for the Sub-zone) 1 - (ii) in circumstances where the existing water quality of a Wwater Mmanagement Sub-zone1 does not meet all of the water quality standards for the Sub-zone1 (in which case subsection2 (a) applies only to those standards not met).